JoaoVitorSampaio/Cpu_Scheduler/README.md

 ```
 .
 ├── input.txt            # Input file with process data
 ├── main.py              # Main Python script with all logic
+├── main.ipynb              # Main Jupyter script with all logic
 ├── README.md            # This file
 ```

 ---